littleosbook/littleosbook/segmentation.md

         ret
 ~~~

-(You don't need to use `ss` for storing the stack segment selector, or `ds` for
+You don't need to use `ss` for storing the stack segment selector, or `ds` for
-the data segment selector, but it is convenient, and makes it possible to use
+the data segment selector.
+You could store the stack segment selector in `ds`
-the implicit style above.)
+and vice versa.
+However, in order to use the implicit style shown above, you
+must store the segment selectors in their indented registers.

 Segment descriptors and their fields are described in figure 3-8 in the Intel
 manual [@intel3a].